ei-labo/front/src/md/about.md

 however, the service can be terminated anytime if the original developer asked to.
 We sincerely ask you to understand the use of this app is unsupported action, and we do not take any responsibility or liability for any damage or loss caused through our service.

+## Getting started

+At this moment we only provide limited features publicly, however, you can see what's here by seeing the menu.
+You can save your ID in the settings page to enable some personalized features.